Productivity (ecology)

-In ecology, the term productivity refers to the rate of generation of biomass in an ecosystem, usually expressed in units of mass per volume (unit surface) per unit of time, such as grams per square metre per day (g m^{−2} d^{−1}).
+In ecology, productivity is the rate of generation of biomass in an ecosystem, usually expressed in units of mass per volume (unit surface) per unit of time, such as grams per square metre per day (g m^{−2} d^{−1}).
 The unit of mass can relate to dry matter or to the mass of generated carbon.
 The productivity of autotrophs, such as plants, is called primary productivity, while the productivity of heterotrophs, such as animals, is called secondary productivity.

 The productivity of an ecosystem is influenced by a wide range of factors, including nutrient availability, temperature, and water availability.
 Understanding ecological productivity is vital because it provides insights into how ecosystems function and the extent to which they can support life.

 Primary production

 Primary production is the synthesis of organic material from inorganic molecules.
 Primary production in most ecosystems is dominated by the process of photosynthesis, In which organisms synthesize organic molecules from sunlight, H_{2}O, and CO_{2}.
 Aquatic primary productivity refers to the production of organic matter, such as phytoplankton, aquatic plants, and algae, in aquatic ecosystems, which include oceans, lakes, and rivers.
 Terrestrial primary productivity refers to the organic matter production that takes place in terrestrial ecosystems such as forests, grasslands, and wetlands.

 Primary production is divided into Net Primary Production (NPP) and Gross Primary Production (GPP).
 Gross primary production measures all carbon assimilated into organic molecules by primary producers.
 Net primary production measures the organic molecules by primary producers.
 Net primary production also measures the amount of carbon assimilated into organic molecules by primary producers, but does not include organic molecules that are then broken down again by these organism for biological processes such as cellular respiration.
 The formula used to calculate NPP is net primary production = gross primary production - respiration.